SJGrad/Basys3_Stack_Calculator/README.md

 Clear/Top | 1 | 0 | Clear | Top
 Dec/Inc | 1 | 1 | Dec Addr | Inc Addr

+**Note: The stack grows towards address 0x00 and the stack pointer register (SPR) points to the next available address**

-* Pop: leave all buttons unpressed then press Button 0.
+* Pop: leave all buttons unpressed then press Button 1.
-  * Pops the value on the top of the stack
+  * Pops the value on the top of the stack.
-* Push: leave all button unpressed then prress Button 1.
+* Push: leave all button unpressed then prress Button 0.
-  * Pushes the 8-bit value specified by the switch 0-7 onto the stack
+  * Pushes the 8-bit value specified by the switch 0-7 onto the stack.
+* Subtract: hold Button 2 down then press Button 1.
+  * Pops two values off the stack, subtracts lower address value from the higher address value, then pushes the result.
+* Add: hold Button 2 down then press Button 0.
+  * Pops two values off the stack, adds them while discarding the carry, then pushes the result.
+* Clear: hold Button 3 down then press Button 1.
+  * Clears the stack, setting every value to 0x00.
+Sets the SPR to 0x7F.
+* Top: hold Button 3 down then press Button 0.
+  * Sets the data address register (DAR) to the topmost value on the stack.
+* Dec Addr: hold Button 3 and Button 2 down then press Button 1.
+  * Decrements the DAR.
+* Inc Addr: hold down Button 3 and Button 2 down then press Button 0.
+  * Increments the DAR.
 ## State Machine Chart

 ## Block Diagram